section-engineering-education/engineering-education/articles/android-application-in-app-update-using-android-studio/index.md

 This prevents the callbacks from being triggered when they are no longer required.
 Unregistering the listener also helps to avoid memory leaks.

 ### Implementing immediate updates
-When the `AppUpdateType` is set to `IMMEDIATE`, `appUpdateManager`  initiates a `blocking UI`, which blocks the user from interacting with the application until the update is complete.
+When the `AppUpdateType` is set to `IMMEDIATE`, `appUpdateManager`  initiates a `blocking UI`.
+It blocks the user from interacting with the application until the update is complete.

 Immediate updates are similar to the flow of events discussed while implementing the flexible mode.
 To avoid repeating the detailed explanation we have done above, we will state the update flow that implements an immediate update.